underscoreio/essential-scala/src/pages/sequencing/working-with-data.md

 ## Generic Folds for Generic Data

 We've seen that when we define a class with generic data, we cannot implement very many methods on that class.
 The user supplies the generic type, and thus we must ask the user to supply functions that work with that type.
 Nonetheless, there are some common patterns for using generic data, which is what we explore in this section.
-We have already seen **fold** in the context of our `IntList`.
+We have already seen *fold* in the context of our `IntList`.
 Here we will explore fold in more detail, and learn the pattern for implementing fold for any algebraic data type.

 ### Fold

 Last time we saw fold we were working with a list of integers.
 Let's generalise to a list of a generic type.
 We're already see all the tools we need.
-First our data definition, in this instance slightly modified to use the covariant sum type pattern.
+First our data definition, in this instance slightly modified to use the invariant sum type pattern.

 ~~~ scala
 sealed trait LinkedList[A]